 GPS +30.283124, -97.737444

 Extending the campus living room to the outdoors, the Speedway renovation turned an asphalt road into a walkable mall.
-The project highlights the live oaks & decreases impervious pavement by 20%.
-The Austin B-cycle station outside of JES is one of nine that provides free alternative transport for UT students.
+The project highlights the live oaks & decreased impervious pavement by 20%.
+The Austin B-cycle station outside of JES is one of nine that provides inexpensive alternative transport for UT students.

 Time out: head S to the Blanton Art Museum and the new Ellsworth Kelly meditative space, or continue W to Library Plaza

 22. Perry-Castañeda Library (PCL)

 GPS +30.283196, -97.737796

 In 2012, the Energy Management and Optimization (EMO) team was tasked with the goal of reducing campus buildings’ energy use intensity by 20 percent by 2020.
 Through innovative demand-side energy management strategies, that goal was reached in 2018.
 The Perry-Castañeda Library (PCL) lighting retrofit project which replaced fluorescent bulbs with more efficient LED lighting, resulted in a 12.4 percent overall energy savings and contributed to achieving that goal.
 Explore the tools and technologies that are helping EMO achieve and maintain energy efficiency on campus.
 The PCL lighting retrofit project was funded in part by the Green Fund, a competitive grant program that supports sustainability-related projects and research proposed by UT Austin students, faculty and staff.

 Walk west up 21st, crossing to the north side of the street at top of hill

 GPS +30.283757, -97.739654